UK investment bonds: taxation planning ideas

 Example of assignment between two individuals

-Phillip is a higher rate taxpayer who invested £100,000 in a UK bond on 1 November 2012.
-No withdrawals have been taken and it is currently worth £130,000.
-He assigns it to his adult daughter, Ann, who has taxable income in 2019/2020 of £20,000.
-Assume that Ann later encashes the bond for £130,000 on 1 June 2019.
+Phillip is a higher rate taxpayer who previously invested £100,000 in a UK bond.
+No withdrawals have been taken and when it was worth £130,000, he assigned it to Ann, his adult daughter.
+Ann later encashes the bond for £130,000 in a tax year when she has taxable income of £20,000

 If Phillip had encashed the bond, higher rate tax would have been due.